Kalkar Pond Internships

 What is Kalkar Pond?

-Kalkar Pond is a 1.5 acre pond located in a 4 acre wetland/open space located adjacent to the base of campus.
+Kalkar Pond is a 1.5 acre pond located in a 4 acre wetland/open space located adjacent to the base of campus (click for map).

 It is located on private land, owned by a group of homeowners who manage it for the benefit of habitat,